lucp9827/NeutraliseFiles/README.md

 This concise checklist is intended for users to install Neutralise and start working from the beginning, an empty NeutraliseFiles folder, and generate their own results.
-For more details and examples, we refer to the Demonstration file of Neutralise (https://github.com/lucp9827/Neutralise).
+For more details and examples, we refer to the README file of Neutralise (https://github.com/lucp9827/Neutralise).
 We recommend following this tutorial to understand how the Neutralise function works and what the possibilities are within this initiative.